-North London Garages Group Training Association has provided training for young people aged 16 years and over wishing to enter the Motor Industry as motor mechanics, body repairers, paint sprayers and vehicle restorers for the UK motor industry for over 45 years.
+North London Garages Group Training Association has provided training for people aged 16 years and over wishing to enter the UK Motor Industry as motor mechanics for over 45 years.

-We are an Investors in People company and an approved assessment centre for the Institute of the Motor Industry (IMI), delivering a wide range of Motor Vehicle qualifications, Functional skills and Assessor awards.
+We are an Investors in People (IIP) company and an approved assessment centre for the Institute of the Motor Industry (IMI) and City & Guilds, delivering a range of Motor Vehicle qualifications, Functional skills and Assessor awards.

 Colin Denton NLGGTA Chief Executive: